t-regx/t-regx.github.io/docs/match-groups-in-depth.md

 And T-Regx **hates** it.
 So we fixed it all.

-That's why in T-Regx, [`Match`] details has 3 separate methods to deal with each of these cases separately.
+That's why in T-Regx, [`Detail`] has 3 separate methods to deal with each of these cases separately.

-Of course, the interface of [`Match`] is the same for matching, replacing and any other operation (unlike vanilla-PHP), so validation of groups in T-Regx works completely alike for [`pattern()->match()`], [`pattern()->replace()`] and any other method. [`Match`] always has the same interface and works exactly alike, no matter where it was used.
+Of course, the interface of [`Detail`] is the same for matching, replacing and any other operation (unlike vanilla-PHP), so validation of groups in T-Regx works completely alike for [`pattern()->match()`], [`pattern()->replace()`] and any other method. [`Detail`] always has the same interface and works exactly alike, no matter where it was used.

 Here's how they work: